 |Quarter hours||Semester hours|

 When does evaluation of my credit occur?

-Once you've been admitted to the College. we complete an official evaluation of your credit.
+Once you've been admitted to the University. we complete an official evaluation of your credit.
 During this evaluation, the Office of Admission will review your transfer work for Core Curriculum and general credit.
 You will then receive a copy of your completed evaluation by mail.
 Academic departments determine the applicability of transfer courses to their program requirements.
 Your academic department will also receive a copy of your evaluation.

 Your transcript analyst’s contact information will be provided with your evaluation so you can follow up with any questions you might have.

 When I transfer, what will my class status be?

 Class status is based on total cumulative hours (including transfer hours) as follows:

 All degree requirements must be met for graduation, which includes meeting your Core Curriculum, program and residency requirements.

 Working with your academic advisor at your current institution is important, but feel free to talk with counselors at the Mount.
 They can look at what you've taken so far and give you some ideas on what types of classes to take next based on our requirements.